VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/models.md

 For a multivariate type, **one shared model** is fit/used for inference on **all time series** simultaneously, defined in its [queries](#queries) arg.

 For example, if you have some **multivariate** model to use 3 [MetricQL queries](https://docs.victoriametrics.com/metricsql/), each returning 5 time series, there will be one shared model created in total.
 Once fit, this model will expect **exactly 15 time series with exact same labelsets as an input**.
+This model will produce **one shared [output](#vmanomaly-output)**.

 If during an inference, you got a **different amount of series** or some series having a **new labelset** (not present in any of fitted models), the inference will be skipped until you get a model, trained particularly for such labelset during forthcoming re-fit step.